UKCloud/documentation/articles/vmware/vmw-how-connect-windows-update.md

     Highlight Trusted Root Certification Authorities and click OK.</br>
     Click Next and confirm the import settings, then click Finish.

-4. Restart your browser and open a connection to http://wsus.xxx.ukcloud.com.
+4. Restart your browser and open a connection to `https://wsus.cor.ukcloud.com`, `https://wsus.frn.ukcloud.com` or the appropriate Elevated IP address.

 5. Confirm that no certificate warnings appear and that the full certificate chain is present.